alex-lt-kong/the-nitty-gritty/c/12_disassembly/README.md

 * `rbp`: register base pointer, which points to the base of the current stack frame.
 * `rsp`: register stack pointer, store the stack pointer.
 * `xmm0`-`xmm15`: use by an SIMD instruction set to vectorize array operation, etc.
-* `rip`, `eip` is a 64bit/32bit register  in x86 architectures (32bit).
+* `rip`, `eip` is a 64bit/32bit register.
 It holds the "Extended Instruction Pointer" for the stack.
-In other words, it tells the computer where to go next to execute the next command and controls the flow of a program.
+In other words, it tells the CPU where to go next to execute the next command.
+Behind the scene, `call` and `jmp` both change the value of this register.

 ### Backward compatibility and their naming convention